On this page:

 Select Campaign Type

-In the third step, you can select the type of shopping campaign you want to create - standard shopping campaign or smart shopping campaign.
-The flow for creating a smart shopping campaign will be different from that of creating a standard shopping campaign.
-This is because smart shopping campaigns have fewer controls.
+In the third step, you can select the type of shopping campaign you want to create - standard, smart, or performance max.
+The flow for creating a smart shopping or a performance max campaign will be different from that of creating a standard shopping campaign.
+This is because they have fewer controls.

 Define the Creation Strategy

-Here you'll select the campaign, ad group, and product group creation strategy.
+Here you'll select the campaign, ad group, and product group creation strategy (or asset group and listing groups for Performance Max campaigns).
 You can choose the attribute you want to use to create multiple campaigns like brand, Google category, product type, etc.

 Just below the selected attribute, you'll see the number of variations of that attribute and the coverage.
 The number of variations indicates the number of campaigns that will be created.
 If coverage is less than 100%, it means that some products in the feed are missing a value for the selected attribute and will not be part of any campaign.